 Bournemouth Symphony Orchestra (BSO)

-The Arts University Bournemouth are sponsors of the Bournemouth Symphony Orchestra with the University’s Vice-Chancellor, Prof. Stuart Bartholomew CBE being a member of the BSO’s Board of Trustees.
-Each year since 2016, TheGallery has worked with the BSO and AUB to put on an exhibition of students work in response to live brief set by the BSO.
+The Arts University Bournemouth is proud to sponsor concerts by the Bournemouth Symphony Orchestra and support them with our academic partnership.
+Each year since 2016, TheGallery has worked with the BSO and AUB to put on an exhibition of student work in response to live brief set by the BSO.
 Courses such as BA (Hons) Costume and Performance Design, BA (Hons) Illustration, BA (Hons) Dance and BA (Hons) Creative Writing have exhibited their work.

 Magical Fairytales is currently the collaborative exhibition on display.